Noud63/europe/README.md

 EUROPE

-Europe is the exact same app as 'countries-of-europe', which is written in vanilla js.
+Europe is the exact same app as 'countries-of-europe', which is written in vanilla js.<br>
 This version is converted to React.js<br><br>